alephmembeth/alephmembeth/readme.md

 ## Hi There! 👋

 My name’s Max.
-I’m a research associate at the University of Oldenburg’s Department of Philosophy, working at the intersection of philosophy and empirical social research in an area known as “experimental philosophy” (or “x-phi” for short).
+I’m a postdoctoral research associate at the University of Oldenburg’s Department of Philosophy, working at the intersection of philosophy and empirical social research in an area known as “experimental philosophy” (or “x-phi” for short).
 If you want to know more about me or my research, why not take a look at my [website](https://alephmembeth.github.io/)?

 Wanna know what’s happening in the world of x-phi right now?
 Visit [The Experimental Philosophy Blog](https://xphi.net/) that I maintain.